robertxa/pyRRIM/README.rst

 	pip install -U --no-deps pyRRIM

-The module has been written and tested with Python 3.9, and not tested with Python 2.7.
+The module has been written and tested with Python 3.9, but not tested with Python 2.7.

 Dependencies
 ------------

 This code needs the following python modules and their dependencies, you may install them before the installation of the **pyRRIM** module:
 	- cv2
 	- richdem